-Expression of Interest form for EFFoST2024 and EFFoST2025
+Expression of Interest form for EFFoST2026

-Please provide the following information in a short and concise format to express your interest in hosting the 39th EFFoST International Conference.
+Please provide the following information in a short and concise format to express your interest in hosting the 40th EFFoST International Conference.
 A more comprehensive overview of this information is required in the second round of the bid process.
-Send your Expression of Interest to Jeroen Knol at info@effost.org
+Send your Expression of Interest to Gabriela Versteeg at info@effost.org

 Part I – Scientific programme